neuronsimulator/nrn/modelspec/programmatic/topology/secref.rst

     Description:
-        Returns 1.0 if the referenced section has not been deleted, 0.0 otherwise.
+        Returns True if the referenced section has not been deleted, False otherwise.

     .. seealso::
         :func:`delete_section`, :func:`section_exists`